AmirrezaFarnamTaheri/MassConfigMerger/docs/tutorial.md

 The script automates a simple but powerful process to create the best possible subscription link from public sources:

-1.  **📰 Gathers Sources**: `massconfigmerger fetch` reads `sources.txt` and `channels.txt`.
+1.  **📰 Gathers Sources**: `configstream fetch` reads `sources.txt` and `channels.txt`.
 2.  **✅ Tests Source Availability**: It quickly checks each of these links to see which ones are currently online and accessible.
 3.  **📥 Fetches All Configs**: It visits every active link and downloads all the individual VPN server configurations (`VLESS://`, `VMess://`, etc.).
-4.  **⚡ Tests Server Performance**: `massconfigmerger merge` attempts a direct connection to each individual server to measure its real-world connection speed (latency/ping).
+4.  **⚡ Tests Server Performance**: `configstream merge` attempts a direct connection to each individual server to measure its real-world connection speed (latency/ping).
 Servers that are offline or too slow are discarded.
 5.  **🧹 Cleans and Sorts**: Finally, it removes any duplicate servers and sorts the remaining, working servers from **fastest to slowest**.
 6.  **📦 Generates Outputs**: It saves this final, sorted list into multiple formats, including the `base64` subscription file that you use in your app.
 7.  **📁 Optional Batch Saving**: With `--save-every` (default `100`), the script periodically saves intermediate results while it runs.